Eggfinder GPS Tracking System

 The Eggfinder is a GPS telemetry system that sends out a stream of NMEA-formatted serial data from a transmitter located in your rocket to a receiver on the ground that you connect to a laptop.
 The purpose is to track your rocket in flight, and more importantly get it back.
 Using one of the latest integrated GPS modules, the Eggfinder is a mere .9" x 3" and weighs under 20 grams.
 It sends out a position update once a second, giving you the exact latitude and longitude of the rocket at that point in time.
 This data can be fed real-time into a number of free software programs to track your rocket, and if using something like Google Earth or MapSphere you can actually get a map that will show you where your rocket landed.
 If you have a GPS-enabled smartphone like an iPhone or Android, you can plug the landing coordinates into an application such as MotionX and you can literally walk right up to your rocket.

 Like other Eggtimer Rocketry products, the Eggfinder is sold as a kit, the complete system is under $100.
 This makes an Eggfinder the least expensive GPS tracking system on the market, by a wide margin.
 We use RF radio modules that transmit on the 900 MHz license-free ISM band at 100 mW, and have attained a clear-air range of over 10,000' with no signal loss (the rocket went out of sight but starting coming down before we ran out of signal!)
-If you change out the included 1/4 wave "stick" antenna on the receiver for a RP-SMA connector and a directional panel antenna (under $20), you can easily double this range.
+If you change out the included 1/4 wave "stick" antenna on the receiver for a RP-SMA connector and our optional external "rubber duckie" antenna, you can easily double this range... we've tracked rockets over 5 miles away.
 This makes the Eggfinder an ideal tracking solution for those situations in which your rocket may not be strato-busting but may go out of sight and therefore be difficult to find.

 The system actually consists of two kits, an Eggfinder transmitter module and an Eggfinder RX receiver module.
-Most of the parts are standard through-hole parts, except for the GPS and radio modules, and one 8-pin SOIC microcontroller on the TX board.
 Even though the GPS module and the RF transceiver modules are surface mount modules, they are not terribly difficult to solder onto the board; we include special .020" low-temperature no-clean solder to make it easier.
 If you have any prior kit-building experience (i.e. you've build an Eggtimer Flight Computer) then putting an Eggfinder together will be a breeze.

 Maestro Wireless GPS module accurate to 2.5m, using SIRFstarIV.